-I’ll admit, I’m not a huge fan of bamboo, especially the kind that advances a foot a day and needs to be dug out with a tractor.
-But I was pleasantly surprised this week to have my views suddenly upended.
+I’ll admit, I’m not a huge fan of bamboo, especially the kind that grows a foot a day and needs to be dug out with a tractor.
+But this week, I was pleasantly surprised to have my views suddenly upended.
 It all started with some aqua stems I spied growing in my sister-in-law’s garden.
 Continue reading →

 The Orchid Tree at Pennsylvania’s Longwood Gardens